Family thought they bought insurance to cover their son's birth. Then they got a bill for more than $150,000 - KTVZ

 Click here for updates on this story

-ST. LOUIS, MO (KMOV) — A local family just welcomed a baby boy into their family.
+ST. LOUIS (KMOV) — A local family just welcomed a baby boy into their family.
 But the birth came with a hefty price tag, one that they thought their health plan would at least partially cover.

 Now Ali and Elijah Middlesworth are sharing their story because they don’t want anyone else to fall victim to the company that has them facing $150,000 debt.